jina-ai/jina/README.md

 ## Get Started

+We promise you to build a scalable image search via ResNet50 in less than 20 minutes.

+### Basic Concepts
+<sup align="right">💡 1 minute </sup>

 Document, Executor, and Flow are three fundamental concepts in Jina.

 - [**Document**](https://docs.jina.ai/fundamentals/document/) is the basic data type in Jina;